unitaryfoundation/jeff/docs/faqs.md

 ## Is *Jeff* meant to be an intermediate format that quantum software packages manipulate?

 No. *Jeff* is designed purely to be an exchange format.
-It is expected that consuming software frameworks map **Jeff** input to their own intermediate representations for internal manipulation.
+It is expected that software frameworks map **Jeff** input to their own intermediate representations for internal manipulation.

 ## Why design a non-human readable format?